cfsfguyet787856/Minecraft-Server-Finder/README.md

 - **Protocol aware detection** – performs full Minecraft status handshakes for modern and legacy protocol versions to confirm that an open port is really a Minecraft server.
+- **SOCKS5 proxy rotation** – optionally routes probes through a managed pool of Mullvad (or custom) SOCKS endpoints with automatic health tracking and cooldowns to spread load across exit IPs.
 - **Optional helper tools** – integrates with `mcstatus` for richer status queries, `python-nmap` for port verification, `psutil` for system monitoring, and Mullvad's CLI/SDKs for VPN cycling when scanning.